ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/08-Preparing_RNA_Silencing_Complex.md

 #### 2.5.
 Preparing sequence alignment files for chains C and D.
-Use a text editing program (nano or vi) to prepare two sequence alignment files for chains C and D. Each file must contain two sequences, the sequence of the model to be built and the template sequence.
+Use a text editor, for example, nano or vi, to prepare two sequence alignment files for chains C and D. Each file must contain two sequences, the sequence of the model to be built and the template sequence.
 The contents of the files is shown below.

 Sequence alignment file for chain C, 6n4o_C.fasta
 ~~~